cirruslabs/tart/docs/blog/posts/2023-02-11-changing-tart-license.md

 which will establish a stable API and offer long-term support under a new Fair Source 100 license.

-The Fair Source 100 license for Tart means that once a certain threshold of server installations utilizing 100 CPU cores is exceeded, a paid sponsorship will be required.
+The Fair Source 100 license for Tart means that once a certain threshold of server installations utilizing 100 CPU cores is exceeded, a paid license will be required.
 A "server installation" refers to the installation of Tart on a physical device without a physical display connected.
 For example, a Mac Mini with a HDMI Dummy Plug is considered a server, but a Mac Mini on a desk with a connected physical display is considered a personal computer. **Usage on personal computers and before reaching the 100 CPU cores limit is royalty-free and does not have the viral properties of AGPL.**

-When an organization surpasses the 100 CPU cores limit, they will be required to obtain a [Gold Sponsorship](/licensing#sponsorships), which costs \$1000 per month.
-Upon reaching a limit of 500 CPU cores, a [Platinum Sponsorship](/licensing#sponsorships) (\$5000 per month) will be required, and for organizations that exceed 5000 CPU cores, a custom [Diamond Sponsorship](/licensing#sponsorships)
+When an organization surpasses the 100 CPU cores limit, they will be required to obtain a [Gold Tier License](/licensing#license-tiers), which costs \$1000 per month.
+Upon reaching a limit of 500 CPU cores, a [Platinum Tier License](/licensing#license-tiers) (\$5000 per month) will be required, and for organizations that exceed 5000 CPU cores, a custom [Diamond Tier License](/licensing#license-tiers)
-(\$1 per core per month) will be necessary. **All sponsorships will include priority feature development and SLAs on support with urgent issues.**
+(\$1 per core per month) will be necessary. **All paid license tiers will include priority feature development and SLAs on support with urgent issues.**

 ## Have we considered alternatives?